jangroth/aws-certification-notes/devops-engineer-professional.md

 toolchain in minutes, allowing you to start releasing code faster.
 AWS CodeStar makes it easy for your whole team to work together securely, allowing you to easily manage access and add owners, contributors, and viewers to your projects.
-Each AWS CodeStar project comes with a project management dashboard, including an integrated issue tracking capability powered by Atlassian JIRA Software.
+Each AWS CodeStar project comes with a project management dashboard, including an integrated issue tracking capability powered by Atlassian **JIRA** Software.
 With the AWS CodeStar project dashboard, you can easily track progress across your entire software development process, from your backlog of work items to teams’ recent code deployments.

+* CodeStar provides a central console where you can assign project team members the roles they need to access tools and resources.
+These permissions are applied automatically across all AWS services used in your project, so you don't need to create or manage complex IAM policies.
 * On AWS: <a href="https://aws.amazon.com/codestar/" target="_blank">Service</a> - <a href="https://aws.amazon.com/codestar/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/codestar/latest/userguide/" target="_blank">User Guide</a>

 <a name="4_13_2"></a>